-that fall inside the shaded boxes may be grounds for denying the waiver.
-If none of your review markings fall into a shaded box, the waiver is eligible for approval Instructions: To be completed by EPA.
-Review all waiver requests using the questions in the checklist, and mark the appropriate box as Yes, No or N/A. Marks if it indicates that one or more of the following conditions applies to the domestic product for which the waiver is sought:
+Instructions: To be completed by EPA.
+Review all waiver requests using the questions in the checklist, and mark the appropriate box as Yes, No or N/A. Marks that fall inside the shaded boxes may be grounds for denying the waiver.
+If none of your review markings fall into a shaded box, the waiver is eligible for approval if it indicates that one or more of the following conditions applies to the domestic product for which the waiver is sought:

-- 1. The iron and/or steel products are not produced in the United States in sufficient and reasonably available quantities and of a satisfactory quality.

-2. The inclusion of iron and/or steel products produced in the United States will increase the cost of the overall project by more than 25 nervent The inclusion of iron and/or steel products produced in the United States will increase the cost of the overall project by more than 25 percent.
+- 1. The iron and/or steel products are not produced in the United States in sufficient and reasonably available quantities and of a satisfactory quality. - 2.
+The inclusion of iron and/or steel products produced in the United States will increase the cost of the overall project by more than 25 percent.

-Review Items Yes No O N/A Comments Cost Wai Cost Waiver Requests Does the waiver request include the following information?
-Comparison of overall cost of project with domestic iron and steel products to overall cost of project with foreign iron and steel products Relevant excerpts from the bid documents used by the contractors to complete the comparison A sufficient number of bid documents or pricing information from domestic sources to constitute a reasonable survey of the market Does the Total Domestic Project exceed the Total Foreign Project Cost by more than 25%?
-Availabij Tion Tion Tion Supp Bask Whei relev Is El Exan Availability Waiver Requests Does the waiver request include supporting documentation sufficient to show the availability, quantity, and/or quality of the iron and/or steel product for which the waiver is requested?
-Supplier information or other documentation indicating availability/delivery date for materials Project schedule Relevant excerpts from project plans, specifications, and permits indicating the required quantity and quality of materials boses supporting documentation provide sufficient evidence that the contractors made a reasonable effort to locate domestic suppliers of materials, such as a description of the process for identifying suppliers and a list of contacted suppliers?
-Based on the materials, such as a description of the process for identifying suppliers and a list of contacted suppliers?
+Review Items Yes No N/A Comments Cost Waiver Requests Does the waiver request include the following information?
+Comparison of overall cost of project with domestic iron and steel products to overall cost of project with foreign iron and steel products Relevant excerpts from the bid documents used by the contractors to complete the comparison A sufficient number of bid documents or pricing information from domestic sources to constitute a reasonable survey of the market • Does the Total Domestic Project exceed the Total Foreign Project Cost by more than 25%?
+Availability Waiver Requests Does the waiver request include supporting documentation sufficient to show the availability, quantity, and/or quality of the iron and/or steel product for which the waiver is requested?
+Supplier information or other documentation indicating availability/delivery date for materials Project schedule Relevant excerpts from project plans, specifications, and permits indicating the required quantity and quality of materials Does supporting documentation provide sufficient evidence that the contractors made a reasonable effort to locate domestic suppliers of materials, such as a description of the process for identifying suppliers and a list of contacted suppliers?
 Based on the materials delivery/availability date indicated in the supporting documentation, will the materials be unavailable when they are needed according to the project schedule?
-(By item, list schedule date and domestic delivery quote date or other relevant information) Is EPA aware of any other evidence indicating the non-availability of the materials for the materials described in this waiver request, for comparable projects in other States Multiple waiver requests for the materials described in this waiver request, for comparable projects in other States Correspondence with construction trade associations indicating the non-availability of the materials Are the available domestic materials indicated in the bid documents of inadequate quality compared those required by the project plans, specifications, and/or permits?
+(By item, list schedule date and domestic delivery quote date or other relevant information) • Is EPA aware of any other evidence indicating the non-availability of the materials for which the waiver is requested?
+Examples include: Multiple waiver requests for the materials described in this waiver request, for comparable projects in the same State Multiple waiver requests for the materials described in this waiver request, for comparable projects in other States Correspondence with construction trade associations indicating the non-availability of the materials Are the available domestic materials indicated in the bid documents of inadequate quality compared those required by the project plans, specifications, and/or permits?